ultamatt/wrestling_cards/README.md

 - [X] Implement Unit Testing for our code
 - [X] Make an endpoint to update the data about a wrestler
 - [X] Make an endpoint to remove a wrestler
+- [ ] Change the id property into a uuid
 - [ ] Enhance the wrestling data with a 'fun fact', a picture, and the titles (if any)

 ## Better frontend